UTKcataloging/mods_to_rdf/docs/source/contents/5_technical_metadata_properties.rst

 Use Case
 --------

-For audio / visual files, it is essential that we are able to measure the length of a the file that is associated with a IIIF canvas.
+For audio / visual files, it is essential that we are able to measure the length of the file that is associated with a IIIF canvas.
 This is particularly important when you have multiple a/v files on a single canvas.

 Justification